veillette/physics-book/contents/ch29TheWaveNatureOfMatter.md

 <div class="title">
 Making Connections: A Submicroscopic Diffraction Grating
 </div>
 The wave nature of matter allows it to exhibit all the characteristics of other, more familiar, waves.
 Diffraction gratings, for example, produce diffraction patterns for light that depend on grating spacing and the wavelength of the light.
 This effect, as with most wave phenomena, is most pronounced when the wave interacts with objects having a size similar to its wavelength.
 For gratings, this is the spacing between multiple slits.)
-When electrons interact with a system having a spacing similar to the electron wavelength, they show the same types of interference patterns as light does for diffraction gratings, as shown at top left in [[link]](#fs-id1309356).
+When electrons interact with a system having a spacing similar to the electron wavelength, they show the same types of interference patterns as light does for diffraction gratings, as shown at top left in [[Figure 3]](#Figure3).

 Atoms are spaced at regular intervals in a crystal as parallel planes, as shown in the bottom part of [[Figure 3]](#Figure3).
 The spacings between these planes